eca20/blockchainia-design/Blockchainia_Cards_GDD.md

 ### Ingredients
 Lore note: The most common materials, like Leather, are frequently dropped by NPCs when a player loses.

-Some ingredients are unused in the first version of the Crafting implementation.
-This is intended to drive input from Early Access Users on future Formulas for Spells, Materials, and Equipment.
+Strategy Note: Some ingredients are purposefully unused in the first version of the Crafting implementation.
+This is intended to drive engagement from Early Access Users on future Formulas for Spells, Materials, and Equipment.
+It is also inherent to the lore, storyline, and marketing strategy, as the Alchemists are aware of artifacts containing Symbols for Ingredients that they have no known Formulas for.
+They compete to rediscover these "Lost Spells".

 | **Ingredient**        | **Description**                                      |
 |-----------------------|------------------------------------------------------|